Bylaws of the Nevada Association for Behavior Analysis

 NABA shall have four classes of members: Full Members, Student Members, Affiliate Members, and Sustaining Members.
 Membership shall be contingent upon the payment of NABA dues and fulfillment of the following conditions:

 Membership fees are to be posted on the NABA website.
-Voting members must meet the qualifications of Full Members (Masters or Doctoral degree in behavior analysis or related field) and the pay Full Member fee.
-The membership year shall be from July 1 through June 30 of the following year.
+Voting members must meet the qualifications of Full Members and pay the related fee.
+The membership year shall be July 1stthrough June 30thof the following year.

 Article III: Activities and Services

-NABA should hold an event each year to provide educational opportunities to members.
-NABA shall maintain an informative Web Site.
+NABA should hold at minimum one event each year to provide educational opportunities to members.
+NABA shall maintain a web site that includes information about the organization and behavior analysis as relevant.
+NABA shall inform public policy matters as appropriate.

 Article IV: Dues and Fees

-Membership dues and convention registration fees shall be set by a vote of the NABA Council.
-Dues are paid annually and there is no proration based on date of membership.
-Affiliate Members dues and fees shall be equal to those of Full Members.
-Student Member dues and fees shall be set such as not to exceed 50% of Full/Affiliate Member dues and fees.
+Membership dues and convention registration fees shall be set by a vote of the Board.
+Affiliate Member dues and fees shall be set such as to not exceed 80% of Full Member dues and fees.
+Student Member dues and fees shall be set such as not to exceed 25% of Full Member dues and fees.

 Article VI: Voting Rights and Elections

-Full members may vote at the Business Meeting.
-Initiatives proposed at the Business Meeting shall be enacted if endorsed by a majority of the voting Full Members.
-Changes to the Bylaws shall be put to Full Members by mail ballot or voted on during the Business Meeting.
-Changes to the Bylaws shall be enacted by a two-thirds majority.
+Full members may vote at the business meeting.
+Initiatives proposed at the business meeting shall be enacted if endorsed by a majority of the voting full members.
+Changes to the bylaws shall be put to full members by mail ballot or voted on during the business meeting.
+Changes to the bylaws shall be enacted by a two-thirds majority of those participating in the vote.

-At the Business Meeting, the President shall invite nominations and ask nominees if they are willing to stand for election.
+At the business meeting, the President shall invite nominations and ask nominees if they are willing to stand for election.
 Those who are willing to serve shall become candidates.
-Full Members present at the Business Meeting shall select among the candidates by paper or electronic ballot.
-A candidate is elected if endorsed by a majority of the Full Members voting at the Business Meeting.
+Full members shall select among the candidates by paper or electronic ballot.
+A candidate is elected if endorsed by a majority of the full members who vote during the voting period.

-The Student Representative shall convene a meeting of student members at the annual convention to conduct the affairs of the Association pertinent to Student Members.
-At the Student Meeting, the Student Representative shall invite nominations and ask nominees if they are willing to stand for election.
+The Student Representative shall convene a meeting of student members at the annual convention to conduct the affairs of the Association pertinent to student members.
+At the student meeting, the Student Representative shall invite nominations and ask nominees if they are willing to stand for election.
 Those who are willing to serve shall become candidates.
-Student members present at the meeting shall select among the candidates by paper ballot.
-A candidate is elected if endorsed by a plurality of the student members voting at the Student Meeting.
-The term of office shall begin upon the conclusion of the Student Meeting at which the elections are held.
+Student members shall select among the candidates by paper or electronic ballot.
+A candidate is elected if endorsed by a plurality of the student members who vote during the voting period.